Germanunkol/trAInsported/README.md

 - **-p PORTNUMBER** or **--port PORTNUMBER**:  Port to use -> must be the same on client and server.
 (Default port is 5556.
 Make sure to port-forward that port if the game server is sitting behind a router.)
 [Client and Server]
 - **-m TIME** or **--match_time TIME**: Time a match will take.
 [Server]
 - **-c TIME** or **--cooldown TIME**: Time between two matches on Server.
 (TIME in seconds, minimum 10. - Note: if this is too low, watching clients won't be able to view the match results.
 20 seconds is usually a good value.)
 [Server]
+- **--mapsize NUMBER**: Maximum number of tiles the map can be in width and height.
+Default: 50.
 - **--console** Needed on Windows if you want a console.
 On Unix-Systems, the standard console will be used for output.
 [Client and Server]
 - **--render** Forces game to rerender all images at startup.
 [Client]
 - **--mysql USER,PASSWORD[,HOST[,PORT]]** Will enable logging to a MySQL database if **--server** is activated.
 It will log into the MySQL server using **USER** and **PASSWORD**.
 Optionally, **HOST** and **PORT** can be given to connect to a remote server (default is localhost).
 You can use **--mysqlDB** to change the database to use.
 Otherwise, it will use the 'trAInsported' database.
 Note: You have to manually create the trAInsported Database beforehand, and make sure that USER has rights to create a table and edit a table on the database.[Server]